 AN sometimes runs in families.
 You inherit it via a faulty gene.
-You’re more likely to have dark patches on your skin if you have a parent, sibling, or other close relative with the condition.
+You’re to have dark patches on your skin if you have a parent, sibling, or other close relative with the condition.

-Although AN is usually genetic or tied to an underlying condition, there’s some evidence to suggest that hair removal may also be a culprit.
+Although AN is usually genetic or tied to an underlying condition, there’s some to suggest that hair removal may also be a culprit.
 It’s thought that irritation from repeated shaving or plucking might stimulate excess melanocyte production.

 To avoid irritating your underarms, lubricate the skin with a gentle soap or shaving cream before shaving.
 Apply an unscented moisturizing cream afterward.